Sakas19/Chas-Researchuppgift/README.md

 - `find` - Searches for files and directories based on specified criteria.
 Example: `find /home -name "*.txt"` finds all `.txt` files in the `/home`directory.

 ## Git commands I learned in lectures
-- `git init` - Initierar ett nytt Git-repo.
+- `git init` - Initializes a new Git repository.
-- `git status` - Visar ändrade filer och repo-status.
+- `git status` -  Displays the status of changes in the repository, including modified files and the current branch.

 ## Git commands I have looked up on my own
 - `git rebase` - Rebases a branch into another.
 It’s used to integrate changes and keep the commit history linear.